While it may be frowned upon, dancing or choreography can become quite creative with the use of cannabis.

 For many choreographers, this experience allows them to expand their skill and become more advanced.
 Allows for mental pathways to open and new ideas to be experienced.

-The same energy and change in perspective from cannabis can change a whole experience.
+The same energy and change in perspective from cannabis can change the whole experience.
 And smoking may create an extension of the music.
 The whole experience of music is all amplified by rhythms, beats, sounds and even instruments.
 All this will heighten your enjoyment of the experience.
 This could be a reason why so many of our celebrity music artist use cannabis and openly speak on this.

 The facts are strong in ties to creativity, which can be amplified when dancing.
 It may be the rhythms of the bass or the melody of the voice that entice you.
 No matter what it is, it is a real experience that is heightened by cannabis.